Jose01000111/iOS-MDM-Lab-Jamf-Now-/README.md

 ### 🧪 Lab Tasks
 #### STEP 1: Create a Jamf Now Account
-Go to jamf.com

-Sign up for the free plan (up to 3 devices)
+I went to jamf.com and signed up for the free plan, which supports up to 3 devices.

 #### STEP 2: Set Up the Apple Push Notification Service (APNs)
-In Jamf Now, go to Settings → Apple MDM Push Certificate
+In Jamf Now, I navigated to Settings → Apple MDM Push Certificate, clicked on "Connect to APNs," and downloaded the CSR file.
+I signed in with my Apple ID, created a certificate, uploaded the CSR file, downloaded the .pem certificate, and uploaded it back to Jamf Now.
+Now, APNs is connected, and I can manage iPhones remotely!

 <p align="center">
 <img src="https://i.imgur.com/U96TSh1.png" alt="osTicket logo"/>